Chat

 DrJones

-DrJonesstarted grow question a year ago
+DrJonesstarted grow question 2 years ago

 Does growing in coco offer bigger yields than soil or vice versa?
 And has anyone had good results using biobizz with coco?
 I’m curious because I'm thinking about trying out an organic coco run.